Our Therapists

 MY GOAL IS to create a warm, non-judgmental space where you feel seen, heard, and understood: a place for you to begin your journey back to your authentic self.
 I utilize mindfulness, person-centered, and strengths-based techniques, while also honoring your unique needs.
 I believe therapy should be a collaborative, individualized process, and I recognize that healing looks different for every client.

 MY STYLE IS warm, authentic, and down-to-earth.
-Depending on your needs, I may integrate talk therapy with holistic approaches including relaxation exercises, meditation, mindfulness, and expressive arts.
+Depending on your needs, I may integrate talk therapy with holistic approaches, including relaxation exercises, meditation, mindfulness, and expressive arts.
 I believe you deserve the right to be happy, healthy, and live a life you love.

 I am a licensed professional counselor with a Master’s in Clinical Mental Health Counseling from John Carroll University.
 Prior to that, I earned a Master’s degree in Sociology from the University of Memphis and a Bachelor's degree in Anthropology/Sociology from Kenyon College.
 I teach/ practice yoga and love hiking, running, and bicycling all over northeast Ohio!